Image: UNSW Business School building

-The Colloquium, co-hosted by CEPAR and the School of Risk & Actuarial Studies, UNSW Business School, is a unique annual event, bringing together academia, government and industry to discuss the latest research on pensions, superannuation and retirement.
+Co-hosted by CEPAR and the School of Risk & Actuarial Studies, UNSW Business School, the Colloquium is a unique annual event, bringing together academia, government and industry to discuss the latest research on pensions, superannuation and retirement.

-The 29th Colloquium on Pensions and Retirement Research will be held on Wednesday, 1 December and Thursday, 2 December, 2021, at the UNSW Sydney campus and simultaneously online.
+The 29th Colloquium on Pensions and Retirement Research will be held on 1 December and 2 December, 2021, at the UNSW Sydney campus and simultaneously online.
 The Colloquium will also host a special online session on 3 December, sponsored by the International Pension Research Association (IPRA).*

 CALL FOR PAPERS

 The theme this year is ‘Financing Retirement in the 2020s and Beyond’.

 In the interest of highlighting the theme we specifically invite submissions on: